PatrickTorgerson/hellochess/README.md

 An implementation of chess with an ascii terminal frontend.
 Supports pass and play, and peer to peer networking.
-Currently windows only.
 Run `hellochess --help` for CLI details.

 <img src="img/inline-frontend.png" alt="drawing" width="400"/>